jedisct1/blobcrypt/README.md

-*Work in progress - Construction and API are subject to change*
+*Work in progress - Construction and API are subject to change.*

 Blobcrypt
 =========